 Do you want an internship with The Daily Fandom?
 Well, look no further!
 We have an opportunity for you.
 If you have ever wanted to write for The Daily Fandom, the time is now.
 We accept rolling applications.

 The Daily Fandom Internship Positions:

 If you want the experience, college credits, or simply just to write, apply below.
-Right now, these are internships since we don’t make revune from the website.
+Right now, these are internships since we don’t make revenue from the website.
 However, we have creators that are using The Daily Fandom for college credit for their universities.
 We don’t make any revenue from the website — therefore we cannot pay interns at the moment.
 Nonetheless, what we can pay you in advanced reviews of comics, films, tv shows, and the like.

 We often get advanced reviews for any comics, films, tv series, and the like and you will have access to review any of the advanced content we get.
 We also have the ability to go to cons as well which interns are allowed to go to under The Daily Fandom.
 While we can’t pay in money, we do reimburse in advanced reviews, conventions, free screenings for films, and the like.
-Our internship contributor position lasts for 6-8 months; just about the term of a semester or quarter.
+Our internship contributor position lasts for 6-8 months; just about a semester or quarter.
 You are welcome to terminate before the end date and renew the internship as well.

 The internship is a writing internship; The Daily Fandom writes about topics of fandom, culture, comics, news, and animanga.
 For internship credit, you will be writing an article every week (or two), for non-internship credit, you will be writing twice a month.
 College credit is more extensive because they have a certain number of hours to uphold.
 However, we have opportunities for advanced comic reviews, culture advanced screenings, indie film screeners, and even literature books to review.
 The top tiers are comic advanced reviews for a handful of indie pubs, and culture screeners for NBC, FOX, Netflix, and indie films from indie production companies.
 These are not things you have to do, you only write what you feel comfortable with.